When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Having a torque sensor on an e-bike in this price range is a bonus.
 Most cheap electric bikes use a cadenced-based pedal assist, meaning that as soon as the pedals are rotated the motor kicks in.
 Torque sensors on the other hand provide electric assist by measuring the force being applied to the pedals.
 This provides a very seamless power transition, making the electric motor feel more like an extension of your own pedalling ability.

 The QiCycle uses a TMM torque sensor that is mounted on a sensor plate on the chainstay, this measures the deflection of the plate caused by the chain force.
 This, in turn calculates the pedal torque of the cyclist.

 Another great feature of this bike is the excellent Shimano Nexus 3 internally-geared rear hub.
 This kind of gear system is usually only found on more expensive folding bikes like the Brompton.

-Derailleur gears are not ideally suited to folding bike, as they are prone to getting damaged easily whereas an internally geared system negates the need for an external derailleur.
+Derailleur gears are not ideally suited to folding bikes, as they are prone to getting damaged easily whereas an internally geared system negates the need for an external derailleur.

-Others benefits of an internally geared hub are you can change gear when stationary (something you cannot do with regular gears) and they are virtually maintenance-free.
+Other benefits of an internally geared hub are you can change gears when stationary (something you cannot do with regular gears) and they are virtually maintenance-free.

 Braking is provided by a front caliper and rear drum brake.